 Admittedly, your vehicle pulling the side could be your wheel alignment, but this usually happens when the vehicle is in motion.
 If your car, truck, or SUV pulls to the side when you brake, you might have worn rotors or calipers on one side only.
 You should always brake smoothly and straight without issue.

 You will smell a hot, chemical smell if your brakes are overheating.
 If they are, pull over to safety and call for a tow truck.
-Overheating brakes will ultimately fail because the brake fluid cannot perform its function, which is to stop your vehicle, if it is too hot.
+Overheating brakes will ultimately fail because the brake fluid cannot perform its function, stopping your vehicle if it is too hot.
 You may also see smoke if a caliper is stuck.

 Brake Warning Light